 A person’s home is their castle.
 And just like Darryl Kerrigan, we want our homes to be comfortable, healthy, sustainable, inviting and inexpensive to run.
 So how do we get there?
 And what can we gain from renovating or retrofitting?

-With the summer renovation season upon us, we asked the Research Lead of our Building Simulation, Assessment and Communication team, Anthony Wright, for tips on energy-efficient home improvements, ahead of our free webinar on December 3.
+We asked the Research Lead of our Building Simulation, Assessment and Communication team, Anthony Wright, for tips on energy-efficient home improvements.

 Back to the future: Retrofitting your home